-This awesome recipe is featured in Jennifer Farley’s new cookbook The Gourmet Kitchen.
+Hey friends, it’s Stephanie here and I have this awesome recipe today which is featured in Jennifer Farley’s new cookbook The Gourmet Kitchen.
 It’s utterly delicious in it’s simplicity, which is an overriding theme of most of Jennifer’s recipes.
 She perfectly describes them as “everyday gourmet recipes for the home cook.”

 And with the Holidays right around the corner you NEED this book!
 Oh, and it just so happens we’re doing a GIVEAWAY (see below)!
 Is this your lucky day or what?!!

 A Few Highlights from The Gourmet Kitchen

 - Jennifer worked for her family’s photography business for years, so of course all of the recipes are accompanied by gorgeous photographs.

 - She emphasizes quality ingredients, as well as quality equipment and gives a very helpful description and list of both in the beginning of her book.

 - The recipes are simple and elegant.
 Perfect for entertaining, but not so fussy that you can’t make them for your family during the week.

 - Jennifer’s culinary experience and travels inspired the recipes, which are both old and new with her unique twist.

 - This book has it all… from Soups and Salads to Appetizers and Sides, Main Courses and Sweets and Treats.